History and heritage awards

 The City established the biannual History and Heritage Awards to recognise the efforts made by individuals and groups in the pursuit of conserving the City’s history and heritage.

-The 2020 nomination period - last chance to enter!
+The 2020 nomination period has now closed

 - The history category focuses on photographs from times gone by

 - The heritage category focuses on the conservation of the built environment, streetscapes, education and the promotion of heritage within the wider community.